alan-turing-institute/ADViCE/content/community-guidelines/how-to-contribute.md

   - Start work on a contribution that is already listed as an issue or something you’ve already discussed
   - A Pull Request doesn’t have to represent finished work.
 It’s usually better to open a Pull Request early on, so others can watch or give feedback on your progress.
 Just mark it as a “WIP” (Work in Progress) in the subject line.
 You can always add more commits later.

+How to contribute: technical details
+---

+For more detailed instructions on How to Contribute, and guiding tutorials, please check out *[This document](https://hackmd.io/1rOVdqk0RzOseN-Dj9pr4A#Setting-up-the-Knowledge-Base)*.

 📫 Contact
 ---

-For any organisation related queries or concerns, you can directly reach out to ** Susie Costard by emailing [susie.costard@digicatapult.org.uk](mailto:susie.costard@digicatapult.org.uk)**.
+For any organisation related queries or concerns, you can directly reach out to:
+- ** Gabin Kayumbi by emailing [gkayumbi@turing.ac.uk](mailto:gkayumbi@turing.ac.uk)**.
+- ** Francisco Gomez Medina by emailing [fgomezmedina](mailto:fgomezmedina@turing.ac.uk)**.

 ♻️ License
 ---